Lee Ra-jin

-Lee Ra-Jin (이 라진; born January 10, 1990, in Seoul) is a South Korean sabre fencer.
+Lee Ra-Jin (born January 10, 1990, in Seoul) is a South Korean sabre fencer.
 She won a silver medal, as a member of the South Korean fencing team, in the same weapon at the 2010 Asian Games in Guangzhou, China.

 Lee represented South Korea at the 2012 Summer Olympics in London, where she competed in the women's individual sabre event, along with her teammate Kim Ji-yeon, who eventually won the gold medal in the final.
 However, she lost the first preliminary round match to Venezuela's Alejandra Benítez, with a final score of 9–15.